 HSBC Global Asset Management has reduced the fees across eight single-country emerging market ETFs.
 The eight ETFs have seen their total expense ratios reduced by 10 basis points to 0.50%.
 Link

 First Trust launched an actively-managed global ESG ETF, the First Trust Global Capital Strength ESG Leaders UCITS ETF (FCSG) and is listed on the London Stock Exchange and Euronext Amsterdam with a TER of 0.75%.
 This is the first ESG ETF the firm has launched in Europe.
 Link

 Harvest Global Investments launched an ETF in Hong Kong targeting demand from institutional investors in the Asia-Pacific, Europe and the US for sustainable Chinese investments.
 The Harvest CSI 300 ESG Leaders Index ETF listed on the Hong Kong exchange on March 10th.
-FT Link
+Link

 UBS Asset Management has launched an ETF offering investors access to the S&P 500 filtered through a “strict” ESG criteria.
 The UBS ETF S&P 500 ESG Elite UCITS ETF tracks the S&P 500 ESG Elite index, which is comprised of companies with best-in-class ESG scores, around 25% of the index’s market capitalisation.
 Link

 WisdomTree has added ESG criteria to every UCITS equity ETF in their range that is self-indexed.
 Using data from Sustainalytics, 12 ETFs will now implement an ESG screening process.
 Link